-Emissions from all sources from managed soils were recalculated for the entire 1990-2018 period due to AD changes and improvements made in sources: Manure Management $-N_2O$ Emissions (CRF 3.B.2.) and Direct N_2O Emissions from Managed Soils (CRF 3.D.1.)
-See Chapter 5.3.2.5 and 5.5.1 for detailed recalculation explanations.
-Impact of all recalculations of the total 3.D.2 source emissions compared to the last submission are presented in the table 5.5-8.
+Emissions were recalculated for the 2010-2019 period due to AD changes and improvements made in source: Manure Management - N2O Emissions (CRF 3.B.2).
+See Chapter 5.3.2.5 for recalculation explanations.
+Impact of all recalculations of the total 3.D.2 source emissions compared to the last submission is negligible (> ± 0.1) and is presented in Table 5.5-8.